7wingfly/autok8s/README.md

 Within the scripts are a collection of User Variables which you will need to set before running them.
 If you run this on a VM and have the ability to take a snapshot before you start, it is recommended you do this because if the script fails or if you want to do it again with different options then running the script more than once may have unexpected results.

-Also within the script you will find URLs for documentation and sources relating to the various tasks which you can read to gain understanding of whats being installed, why, and what the options might be.
+Also within the script you will find URLs for documentation and sources relating to the various tasks which you can read to gain understanding of what's being installed, why, and what the options might be.